-You can always choose a regular new password--we recommend using a combination of letters, numbers and symbols.
+You can always set a new password in Windows 10; we recommend using a unique combination of letters, numbers and symbols.
 Usually it's best if these passwords are at least eight characters long, and although we advise you to use an alphanumeric password format because it's safer, you can also change your password into a pin or picture that lets you sign in to your Microsoft account quicker.
 And if you're trying your best to keep your privacy, make sure you know how to use Chrome's incognito windows.

 Also, keep your (literal) eye out for Windows Hello, which allows you to sign in to your account through facial or fingerprint detection.
-But if you prefer the old-school method, here's how to change your password on Windows 10.
+But if you prefer the old-school method, here's how to set your password on Windows 10.